Read about the Leo Rover robot’s contribution to the LunAres Research Station simulated missions.

 A Leo Rover robot joined the ranks of LunAres in 2019 and, since then, it’s participated in 11 missions.
 The rover is applied for EVA simulation activities, supporting the crew in any exploration, sampling tasks or emergency/maintenance scenarios.
 The robot provides Ground Control with an extra pair of eyes to monitor the crew, allowing for night vision.
 It can come in handy in unusual scenarios, such as simulating night-time and loss of communication during EVA simulations.

-Adding the Leo Rover robot to the LunAres team allows for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
+Having added the Leo Rover robot to the LunAres team allowed for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
 During the mission, the Leo Rover was remotely operated by the crew members outside the station, which entailed a special communication protocol.

 The development of EVA procedures is one of the goals of analog space missions at LunAres.
 The use of robots creates opportunities for more complex scenarios, documentation, as well as studies on human-robot collaboration.

 The Leo Rover robot’s engineering allows for easily adapting and improving its accessories to the mission requirements.
 It makes the robot a crucial part of rapid prototyping and making multiple iterations.
 For example, the LunAres crews have created 4 versions of a special handle, and also experimented with various holders, cameras, extra lights and a robotic arm.

 Since 2019, the Leo Rover robot’s become a significant and irreplaceable part of the LunAres crew and one of the elements that brings the space walk simulation closer to real scenarios.
 The robot can even be called the team mascot.
-The crew is so attached to their Leo Rover that, at LunAres, the robot goes by an affectionate name “Leoś” in Polish.
+The crew is so attached to their Leo Rover that, at LunAres, the robot goes by the affectionate name “Leoś” in Polish.
 Such group dynamics enables to conduct a human-robot interaction pilot study in collaboration with the Silesian University.

 As shown, the Leo Rover robot earned its place on the LunAres team for simulating space missions.
 And speaking of simulations, you might also be interested in another simulated environment.
 Read our article on free-to-use Gazebo simulation of the ERC Marsyard.